dan-carroll/danreads/documents/_reviews/fantasy/_posts/bearers_of_the_black_staff.md

   Together, Ament, the two young Trackers, and a daring Elf princess race to spread word of the encroaching danger—and spearhead plans to defend their ancestral home.
 But suspicion and hostility among their countrymen threaten to doom their efforts from within—while beyond the breached borders, a ruthless Troll army masses for invasion.
 And in the thick of it all, the last wielder of the black staff and its awesome magic must find a successor to carry on the fight against the cresting new wave of evil.
 ---

+I felt I was left hanging after the events of [The Gypsy Morph](/reviews/fantasy/the_gypsy_morph.html).
+Now we get to see how the group who made it to the relative safety of their mountain valley have fared; five hundred years later.

+New characters, new story, and new adventures.
+Not to mention intrigue.
+No spoilers here (except for the jacket text above).
+Get the book and get ready for another great read.